kbaseIncubator/auth2proto/README.md

   nginx) that enforces https / TLS and as such the auth server is configured to allow cookies to be set over insecure connections.
-  * If the reverse proxy rewrites paths for the auth server, cookie path rewriting must be enabled for the /login path.
+  * If the reverse proxy rewrites paths for the auth server, cookie path rewriting must be enabled for the /login and /link paths.
 Nginx example:

 		location /auth/ {
 			proxy_pass http://localhost:20002/;
 			proxy_cookie_path /login /auth/login;
+			proxy_cookie_path /link /auth/link;
 		}

 * Instructions for getting Globus OAuth2 creds are [here](https://docs.google.com/document/d/1Uidv5yhJysez7yBkZAzUHiGtD2RTzTr2VndKArGLOic/edit)